Ready for the 2022–23 school year

 Mental health supports

-Hundreds of mental health workers are now in schools to help students with their mental well-being.
+Mental health workers are in schools to help students with their mental well-being.
 Contact your child’s principal to learn about mental health services at your child’s school.

 Programs and services for students and youth